-A partnership involves two or more people (up to 20, with some exceptions) going into business together with a view to making a profit.
+A partnership involves two or more people going into business together with a view to making a profit.
 In Western Australia, partnerships are governed by the Partnership Act 1895.

-A general partnership is where all partners participate to some extent in the day-to-day management of the business.
+The most common type of partnership entered into by small business owners is a general partnership, where all partners participate to some extent in the day-to-day management of the business.

 - Minimal reporting requirements.